codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the green grape say to the purple grape?
-BREATH!!
+People who don't eat gluten are really going against the grain.

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+Who is the original author of the realtime physics engine called PhysX?
- 1. Red
+ 1. NovodeX
- 2. Yellow
+ 2. AMD
- 3. Green
+ 3. Nvidia
- 4. Blue
+ 4. Ageia

 <details>
   <summary>Answer</summary>
-  Green
+  NovodeX
 </details>